Switching Independent Vector Analysis and Its Extension to Blind and Spatially Guided Convolutional Beamforming Algorithms: Formulation of /

-where $\beta^{(i,j)}_{t,f}=\gamma^{(i)}_{t,f}\delta^{(j)}_{t,f}$ is a unified switching weight, taking a binary value, 0 or 1.
+where $\beta^{(i,j)}_{t,f}=\gamma^{(i)}_{t,f}\delta^{(j)}_{t,f}$ is a unified switching weight that takes a binary value, 0 or 1.
 We call this an expanded form of a swCBF.
 Figure~\ref{fig:expform} also illustrates the structure of the form.
-In the following, we use this form for the derivation of the optimization algorithm.
+In the following, we use this form to derive the optimization algorithm.

+{With the expanded form in Fig.~\ref{fig:expform}, at each TF point, multichannel observed signal $\vect{x}_{t,f}$ is first dereverberated by $I$ different MCLP filters using Eq.~(\ref{eq:zupdate}) to yield $I$ different sets of dereverberated signals $\vect{z}_{t,f}^{(i)}$, which are separated by $J$ different separation matrices using Eq.~(\ref{eq:yupdate}) to yield $IJ$ different output signals $\vect{y}_{t,f}^{(i,j)}$.
+Finally, a switch selects one of the $IJ$ output signals using Eq.~(\ref{eq:ysum}).
+To perform accurate time-varying filtering, all the filter coefficients and switching weights are optimized based on the ML objective derived in the following subsections.}

-One may consider another naive structure of a swCBF, called a direct switching model and shown in Fig.~1~(b).\footnote{Because a swCBF with the direct switching model can also be represented by the expanded form, the optimization algorithm developed in this paper can be applied also to it.} It is composed of $J$ CBFs and a switch that selects one of the CBF's outputs at each time frame, and each CBF may be further decomposed into a pair of an MCLP filter and a separation matrix.
-This model, however, is sub-optimal for {\swIVAconv} as will be shown in experiments because it cannot capture time-varying characteristics of the signals separately for dereverberation and source separation.
+One may consider another naive structure of a swCBF, called a direct switching model (Fig.~1(a)).\footnote{Because a swCBF with the direct switching model can also be represented by the expanded form, the optimization algorithm developed in this paper can also be applied to it.} It is composed of $J$ CBFs and a switch that selects one of the CBF's outputs at each time frame, and each CBF may be further decomposed into a pair of an MCLP filter and a separation matrix.
+This model, however, is sub-optimal for {\swIVAconv} as will be shown in experiments because it cannot separately capture the time-varying characteristics of the signals for dereverberation and source separation.